0xmkar/Zer0-X/README.md

 # Zero-X

-Zero-X is an LLM-based AI Agent built on the Electroneum chain, designed to revolutionize Web3 transactions by replacing complex wallet addresses with familiar Twitter usernames.
-It offers all the basic functionalities of a modern crypto wallet - such as sending funds, checking balances, and more - while leveraging the secure and efficient Electroneum blockchain.
+Zero-X is an LLM-based AI Agent built on the Sonic chain, designed to revolutionize Web3 transactions by replacing complex wallet addresses with familiar Twitter usernames.
+It offers all the basic functionalities of a modern crypto wallet - such as sending funds, checking balances, and more - while leveraging the secure and efficient Sonic blockchain.

 ## Features

-- **Electroneum Chain Integration**
+- **Sonic Chain Integration**
-  Fully harness the native power of the Electroneum chain for secure, fast, and decentralized transactions.
+  Fully harness the native power of the Sonic chain for secure, fast, and decentralized transactions.

 - **AI-Powered Web3 Transactions**
   Use an LLM-based AI Agent (powered by Groq) to send and receive crypto transactions, bypassing traditional wallet addresses by leveraging Twitter usernames.

 - **Airdrop Functionality**
-  Create and join airdrops on the Electroneum chain, allowing users to distribute or receive tokens in a community-driven manner.
+  Create and join airdrops on the Sonic chain, allowing users to distribute or receive tokens in a community-driven manner.

 - **Multiple Interfaces**
   - **Browser Extension**: Send transactions directly from Twitter.